-The national question bears witness to this debate between monism and pluralism.
-For Karl Marx, there is a primacy of social class over any other historical category, including the nation.
+The national question is important to understand the ideological shift from monism to pluralism.
+For Karl Marx, there is the primacy of social class over any other category, including ethnical or national belonging.
 Nevertheless, Karl Marx acknowledges the existence of oppressed nations such as Ireland and Poland, both victims of imperialism.
-Austromarxism seeks to demonstrate that the national struggle is complementary to the class struggle.
-Thus, Otto Bauer ([1907] 2000) believes that nations are not naturally instruments of oppression.
-It is the bourgeoisie that creates nationalism in order to divide the workers' movement on an international scale and to maintain an artificial sense of belonging that does not allow the proletariat to recognize itself as a social class.
+Austromarxism - named because of this revisionism rooted in the Austrian context - theorizes the national struggles are reverberation of the class struggles.
+Thus, Otto Bauer (1907/2000) believes that nations are not naturally instruments of oppression.
+It is the bourgeoisie that creates nationalism to divide the workers' movement to maintain an artificial feeling that restrains the proletariat to recognize itself as a social class.
 According to Otto Bauer, a nation is both an association of individuals who share social and cultural characteristics (community of character) and common interests and history (community of fate).
-The working class must re-appropriate the nation in order not to cede its cultural goods to capitalism.
+The working class must reappropriate the nation in order to remain its cultural goods confiscated by capitalism.
 The role of socialism is then to achieve international unity in national diversity.
-Otto Bauer thus pleads for a multinational state.
-Lenin reappropriated the concept and, as early as 1917, declared himself in favour of the self-determination of nations within the Union of Soviet Socialist Republics (USSR).
-With its desire for world proletarian revolution, Marxism-Leninism then claimed to be the defender of the nations oppressed by capitalism.
+Therefore, Otto Bauer pleads for a multinational state.
+Lenin reappropriated the concept and, as early as 1917, declared himself in favor of the self-determination of nations within the Union of Soviet Socialist Republics (USSR).
+Marxism-Leninism also claimed to be the defender of the nations oppressed by capitalism.
 It inspired several national liberation movements, but also certain authors of decolonization such as Franz Fanon (1965).